intel/auto-round/docs/acc.md

 ## Comparison with other methods
-To ensure a fair comparison as much as possible and alleviate overfitting in perplexity evaluation on Wikitext or C4, we utilized 512 samples from NeelNanda/pile-10k for all methods during calibration.
+To ensure a fair comparison as much as possible and alleviate overfitting in perplexity evaluation on Wikitext or C4, we utilized 512 samples from NeelNanda/pile-10k for all methods during calibration unless explicitly stated.
 For wikitext2/ptb-new/c4-new ppl, we follow the code of gptq and set the sequence length to 2048.
 For lm-eval wikitext ppl, we adopt lm-eval.
 The lm-eval-harness git id we used in the following is 008fc2a23245c40384f2312718433eeb1e0f87a9 and we evaluated on qdq fake models.

 Due to memory constraints, we maintained the original sequence length of 512 for AWQ, while for GPTQ，Omniquant and our approach, a sequence length of 2048 is used.
 And HQQ is a data free method, no need to calibrate.